 1. Why not make it into a fruit smoothie?
 This can consist of a piece of raw placenta blended with some fresh fruits like berries, bananas, apples, and some spring water.
 Click here for some placenta smoothie recipes!

 2. Encapsulated it.
 This involves steaming, dehydrating, and grounding the placenta to make easy to swallow pills.
 This is quickly becoming a popular choice if, you’re considering consuming your placenta.
 Jenny Wren at Mama Bird offers a placenta encapsulation service in South Wales

 3. Tincture it: This is where the grounded placenta is mixed with some alcohol and is taken as drops.
 This can help to ease the uterus contracting back.

 To find out more about tincturing your placenta visit Lisa Doula at Birth Roots she offers a Placenta Tincture Service and is based in South Wales!

 4. You could try putting on some gloves and inspect your placenta.
 Add this to your birth plan so that your midwives can lay it out ready for you.
 It’s an incredible organ, take the opportunity to explore it!

 6. Donate your placenta.
 The blood that still remains in the placenta and throughout the cord is full of stem cells.
 However, it’s advised to wait for white before cutting the cord.

 Whatever is left could be used for research and development but only if you’ve given your consent Here’s a link for more information!

-7. Make it into a Salve: A placenta salve is a balm which can be made using organic beeswax, nutrient coconut oil, essential oils, and your placenta.
+7. Make it into a Salve: A placenta salve is a balm that can be made using organic beeswax, nutrient coconut oil, essential oils, and your placenta.
 This is often used to heal cracked nipples.
 Here are some handy recipes to make your own!